-Power output to the loudspeaker load may be taken at low impedance (low Z) The terminals marked A-O-B present a very low impedance output across A-B and which is centre-tapped at O. These terminals are not specifically rated, but as a guide, the output impedance across the A-B terminals is in the order of 2 ohms.
+Power output to the loudspeaker load may be taken at low impedance (low Z) as an alternative to a 100V concept.
+The terminals marked A-O-B present a very low impedance output across A-B and which is centre-tapped at O. These terminals are not specifically rated, but as a guide, the output impedance across the A-B terminals is in the order of 2 ohms.
 The centre-tap is a direct connection to 0V level (chassis, signal earth, and -24V).